Dormant black hole candidates from Gaia DR3 summary diagnostics: Forward modelling Gaia summary statistics

 The standard single-star model fit to \textit{Gaia} sources outside the NSS catalogues assumes that the apparent movement of a star on the sky can be fully described by parallax and proper motion, with a constant RV over time.
 These assumptions break down in binary systems, where orbital motion introduces additional variability.
 This variability manifests itself as excess noise, leading to poorer fits under the single star model and inflated uncertainties in the astrometric and spectroscopic parameters.

-In this section, we describe our forward modelling framework, which predicts the expected summary statistics reported by \textit{Gaia} as a function of binary parameters.
+In this section we describe our forward-modelling framework, which predicts the expected summary statistics reported by \textit{Gaia} as a function of binary parameters.
 This modelling step is then used to solve the inverse problem: given a set of observed summary statistics, what physical parameters and orbits can explain them?